-Pay attention to the term “subscribers” – people who fill out a form on your website or otherwise subscribe to receiving your blog posts or newsletters.
-So, they’re not people with whom you’ve never contacted before.
+Pay attention to the term “subscribers”—people who fill out a form on your website or otherwise subscribe to receive your blog posts or newsletters.
+So, they’re not people with whom you’ve never had contact before.

 Such emails are well-designed, lengthy, and packed with various useful links.